xari/xari-dev/content/blog/data-wrangling-with-js/index.md

 <div class="call-out-indigo">

 This is the first post in a series about data wrangling and visualisation with JavaScript.
-It's audience is web developers that want to expand their toolkit with a few versitle tools; namely D3.js, and functional patterns for working with arrays.
+It exists for developers who want to expand their toolkit with a few versitle tools; namely D3.js, and functional patterns for working with arrays.

 You can find the other posts in this series at the links below.